 With individuals, I primarily use Emotion-Focused, existential, mindfulness-based and somatic techniques.
 My style is compassionate, direct and genuine.

-When working with couples, I use Emotionally Focused Therapy to help partners deeply reconnect on the level of needs and feelings (as opposed to having that same unproductive argument over and over again).
+I am a Certified Emotionally Focused Couples Therapist and I use EFCT to help partners deeply reconnect on the level of needs and feelings (as opposed to having that same unproductive argument over and over again).
 Once couples have learned to communicate in a way that is likely to get their needs met and have had help in healing breaches of trust, they generally find they can solve other problems without therapeutic help.

 Email or Call Wendy E. Smith, MA, LMHC at 1-800-651-8085 ext.
 02747

 My practice is located in the Queen Anne neighborhood of Seattle near the Seattle Center.
 The building says "Comcast Spotlight" on it and is fully accessible.

 My current office hours are: Mondays from 2:30 to 9:00 PM, Tuesdays from 10:00 AM to 2:00 PM, Wednesdays from 2:30 PM to 9:00 PM and Thursdays from 2:30 PM to 9:00 PM.